Is CenturyLink Down?

 In most cases, fiber internet is our top pick (whether you get it from CenturyLink or a competitor).
 If you can get only DSL from CenturyLink, the choice is harder.

-If you’re choosing between 5G home internet from T-Mobile and CenturyLink DSL, you’ll probably be happier with T-Mobile.
-Monthly pricing for the cheapest plans are the same between providers, but T-Mobile offers free equipment and installation, plus faster max download speeds.
-Those speeds can slow down if the network is heavily congested, but may still be faster than your DSL speeds.
+CenturyLink DSL vs. T-Mobile 5G Home Internet: If you can’t get fiber internet from CenturyLink, you’ll probably be happier with T-Mobile 5G Home Internet.
+Monthly prices for the cheapest plans are about the same between providers, but T-Mobile offers free equipment and installation, plus faster max download speeds.
+Those speeds can slow down if the network is heavily congested, but they may still be faster than your DSL speeds.

-If you’re choosing between Centurylink DSL and cable internet from Xfinity, go with Xfinity.
+CenturyLink DSL vs. Xfinity: Go with Xfinity.
 There’s a wider range of plans, including faster speeds for lower monthly prices.
 Xfinity also offers free internet equipment for the first two years.
 Best of all, though, cable internet is more reliable than DSL internet.

-If you have a choice between fixed wireless internet from Rise Broadband and CenturyLink DSL, your choice depends on how far your home is from the nearest tower or DSL terminal, as that will determine your speeds.
-If you’re not sure, choose CenturyLink if you have working telephone wiring in your house, but choose Rise Broadband if you don’t.
+CenturyLink DSL vs. Rise Internet: Rise Internet offers traditional fixed wireless internet service, while CenturyLink offers DSL (and fiber internet, in some places).
+If CenturyLink offers DSL where you live, your choice should depend on how far your home is from the nearest tower or DSL terminal, as that will determine your speeds.
+If you’re not sure, choose CenturyLink if you have working telephone wiring in your house, but choose Rise Internet if you don’t.

 Read more CenturyLink comparisons